a-sit-plus/awesn1/docs/docs/core.md

 ### Object Identifiers
-Signum's _Indispensable ASN.1_ engine comes with an expressive, convenient, and efficient ASN.1 `ObjectIdentifier` class.
+awesn1 comes with an expressive, convenient, and efficient ASN.1 `ObjectIdentifier` class.
 It can be constructed by either parsing a `ByteArray` containing ASN.1-encoded representation of an OID, or constructing it from a humanly-readable string representation (`"1.2.96"`, `"1 2 96"`).
 In addition, it is possible to pass OID node components as either `UInt` or decimal string representation to construct an OID: